 There are no tuition fees at the University of Iceland but students pay a yearly registration fee, ISK 75.000 for the academic year (more information).
 The University of Iceland does not offer any grants for foreign students but each year around 15 state grants are offered by Icelandic authorities to students who are studying Icelandic as a second language (more information).

 Icelandic as a Second Language only accepts new students for the Fall semester of each academic year.
-The application deadline for all applicants is February 1st.
+The application deadline for is February 1.
+Students who already have an Icelandic personal ID number (kennitala) can also apply for the BA programme from March 1 to May 20, through the communication portal.